Evidence for Intrinsic Galaxy Alignments in Ellipticity Autocorrelations out to $100 h^{-1}\textrm{Mpc}$ from SDSS Galaxies with DESI Imaging: Abstract

 \section{Abstract}

-Measuring the autocorrelation of galaxy shapes, the so-called intrinsic-intrinsic (II) correlation is important for both cosmology and understanding the formation of massive elliptical galaxies.
-However, such measurements are significantly more challenging than the cross-correlation with galaxy density (GI correlation) due to the much lower signal-to-noise ratio.
-In this paper, we report the first observational evidence for large-scale intrinsic alignments measured from the ellipticity autocorrelations, extending out to $100\mpcoh$.
-From SDSS and SDSS-III BOSS, we analyze over the redshift range $0.16\leq z\leq 0.70$ luminous red galaxies (LRG), LOWZ and CMASS galaxy samples, the latter two of which are cross-matched with high-quality DESI imaging data.
+Measuring the autocorrelation of galaxy shapes, known as the intrinsic-intrinsic (II) correlation, is important for both cosmology and understanding the formation of massive elliptical galaxies.
+However, such measurements are significantly more challenging than those of the cross-correlation with galaxy density (GI correlation) due to the much lower signal-to-noise ratio.
+In this Letter, we report the first observational evidence for large-scale intrinsic alignments measured from the ellipticity autocorrelations, extending out to $100\mpcoh$.
+From the Sloan Digital Sky Survey (SDSS) and SDSS-III Baryon Oscillation Spectroscopic Survey, we analyze, over the redshift range $0.16\leq z\leq 0.70$, luminous red galaxy, LOWZ, and CMASS galaxy samples, the latter two of which are crossmatched with high-quality Dark Energy Spectrograph Instrument imaging data.
 By expanding one of the two II correlation functions, $\iim$, in terms of the associated Legendre polynomials, we effectively isolate the line-of-sight projection effects and enhance the signal.
 The resulting correlation for all three samples exhibits a clear power-law form.
-We also show that combining the two II correlations, $\iip$ and $\iim$, increases the detection significance by $\sim 10\%$, though they appear equivalent mathematically under the linear alignment model.
+We also show that jointly analyzing the two II correlations, $\iip$ and $\iim$, increases the detection significance by $\sim 10\%$, even though both are derived from the same $E$-mode power spectrum.
 Importantly, this measurement opens a new observational window for probing signals uniquely encoded in shape autocorrelations, such as tensor perturbations from the gravitational waves.
-This analysis establishes a practical framework for probing such effects.
+Our analysis establishes a practical framework for extracting such effects.